Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Pairwise-Distance Estimators

 one can show that PaiDEs lie within bounds for entropy established in \autoref{eq:entbounds}. \end{theorem} Refer to \autoref{adx:proofs} for the proof of \autoref{thm:PaiDE}.
 This provides a general class of estimators but a distance function still needs to be chosen.
-Certain distance functions improve the bounds in \autoref{eq:entbounds}.